Afiya-82/project/README.md

  # new
-  thid is used to for my projecet
+  thid is used to for my projecetg now i am upadating my project